Shin-ochanomizu Station: History

-The station opened on December 20, 1969.
+The station was opened on December 20, 1969 by the Teito Rapid Transit Authority (TRTA).

-Following the privatization of the Teito Rapid Transit Authority (TRTA) in 2004, the station was inherited by the Tokyo Metro on 1 April 2004.
+Following the privatization of the TRTA in 2004, the station was inherited by the Tokyo Metro on 1 April 2004.

 PASMO smart card coverage at this station began operation on 18 March 2007.

 Surrounding area

 Shin-ochanomizu Station is convenient for passengers traveling to and from a number of places: